Organwolf/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 66: May 7, 2020

+**Today's Progress**: Registering and setting up environments on [Heroku](www.heroku.com) and [mLab](https://mlab.com/).

+**Thoughts**: For some reason my email adress is in use on mLab but I have no memory of hearing about mLab before let along registering.
+Had to use another email to register

+**Experimented with**: Setting up the necesary environment to deploy my react app to the cloud.
+Deployment and getting an optimized production build using `npm run build`.
+If I'd want to test my app in the future I can to this with `npm test`which uses test environment variables.
+I also installed the heroku CLI `brew tap heroku/brew && brew install heroku` and double checked that it was installed with `heroku -v` as well as logged in via the command line using `heroku login`.

+**Link(s) to work**: None today

 ### Day 65: May 6, 2020

 **Today's Progress**: Wrote a guide for building Unity 2018 projects to iOS and verified that my guide works on my iPhone.